go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### enabled

-Whether to enable backgrounds for lists at all.
+Whether to enable backgrounds for projects at all.

 Default: `true`